On Concircular Transformations In Finsler Geometry: Introduction

 In (\ref{y1}), the horizontal covariant derivative of Cartan connection can also be replaced by that of Berwald connection due to the second equation of (\ref{y1}).
 Theorems \ref{th1} and \ref{th2} show that a concircular vector field is closely related to the Cartan torsion or mean Cartan torsion.
 For a Riemann metric, the Cartan torsion and the mean Cartan torsion both vanish.
 Then Theorems \ref{th1} and \ref{th2} show that a vector field $V$ on a Riemann manifold is concircular iff. $V$ is conformal with the conformal factor $\rho$ satisfying the first formula in (\ref{y1}) (see \cite{Is}).
+In Section \ref{sec7}, we will see that on certain Finsler manifolds, there are concircular (resp. conformal) but not conformal (resp. concircular) vector fields.

-Now we consider concircular transformations between two Finsler metrics on a same manifold, and we have the following result.
+For concircular transformations between two Finsler metrics we have the following result.